 Where to stay?

 Hotel de la Paix is a little bit back from the main tourist area of Lucerne.
 We managed to score a room with a balcony that looked out over the mountains.
 One of the balcony doors was in the bathroom, and I had two glorious baths listening to Serial and looking out the window.
 Utter bliss.
 Breakfast is included and was a great mix of hot and cold options.
-I was really happy with the service as well.

 What to do?